PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/02TargetVballs.instruction.md

 HEADER( *__Step 2: Acquire the Target Orientation__* )

-Once your head is aligned with your body (i.e. when the HALO is bright green), a set of parallel bars will appear at the end of the tunnel, representing the target orientation.
+Once your head is aligned with your body (i.e. when the HALO is bright green), a line of spheres will appear at the end of the tunnel, representing the target orientation.

-CENTER( IMAGE(Pictures/VtargetBars.jpg, 400) )
+CENTER( IMAGE(Pictures/VtargetBalls.jpg, 400) )

 Memorise the target orientation.